-Weekend Escapes from Rio & Sao Paulo TRAVEL INFORMATION
+Weekend Escapes from Rio de Janeiro & Sao Paulo

 For people who are visiting Brazil and likely to be spending more time in Rio or Sao Paulo, there are plenty of places that can be used as a weekend escape from a metropolis or two.
 Most of them are within a few hours' drive, and have a climate and ambience that make a relaxing change from the hectic lifestyle of Brazil's two largest cities.
 The obvious coastal choices are Buzios, and the Costa Verde around Paraty and Ilha Grande, all easily accessible by regular shuttle minibus, which also helps to make life easier and to keep costs down.
 For those prepared to drive themselves with a little local knowledge, then there are many more that can be considered.